Certified Family Law specialist

 There are generally two types of spousal support in California: temporary and permanent.
 While temporary spousal support can be a fairly mechanical procedure, similar to calculating child support, any spousal support that is ordered at the time of trial or settlement is far more nuanced.

-The Los Angeles divorce attorneys of Joel S. Seidel & Associates are highly experienced in these matters, and we regularly help our clients achieve fair spousal support arrangements.
+At Joel S. Seidel & Associates, our San Fernando Valley family law attorneys are highly experienced in these matters, and we regularly help our clients achieve fair spousal support arrangements.
 We also help our clients obtain modifications of existing support orders when circumstances have changed substantially.

 In California, temporary spousal support is usually calculated with the DissoMaster™ program, which provides a mathematical formula for the support calculation.
 In fact, courts encourage lawyers and litigants to use a computer program to calculate the amount of temporary spousal support, which is generally higher than permanent spousal support.